Best Running Shoes Fully Reviewed & Compared in 2020

 Like all of its predecessors, the newest Ghost model is really breathable thanks to its mesh upper.
 The best part about the upper is that it lets air in but it prevents debris from getting in—so your feet stay cool, dry, and clean.

-These running shoes are pretty durable, especially if you keep them on the road.
+These shoes for running are pretty durable, especially if you keep them on the road.
 The outsole of these running shoes is made of durable carbon rubber and durable blown rubber.
-Overall, these shoes are really durable so you can count on them for the long haul.
+Overall, these sneakers are really durable so you can count on them for the long haul.

 7. Nike Vaporfly 4% Flyknit